After getting the adequate laptop, green screen, and other parts of your streaming equipment, it’s time to look for the right microphone.

 8. HyperX SoloCast

-The HyperX SoloCast is the last budget Twitch streaming mic on our list.
+The HyperX SoloCast is the last budget Twitch streaming mic on my list.
 This mic sounds almost as good as the microphones that are much more expensive.

 The sound quality is unbelievably good considering the mic costs only 60$.